ibm-cloud-docs/Cloudant/documents/design_document_management.md

 If you have an application that is accessing this view in real time, then you might experience a deployment dilemma:

--   Version 1 of our code,
+-   Version 1 of the code,
     which relied on the original design document, might no longer work because the old view is invalidated.
--   Version 2 of our code uses the new design document.
+-   Version 2 of the code uses the new design document.
 This version can't be released immediately because the new view isn't finished building yet.
 Remember the build process takes longer if the database includes many documents.
--   A more subtle problem that affects our code is that versions 1 and 2 expect different result data from the view:
+-   A more subtle problem that affects the code is that versions 1 and 2 expect different result data from the view:
     Version 1 expects a list of matching documents, while version 2 expects a 'reduced' count of results.